dell/omnia/docs/source/OmniaInstallGuide/Ubuntu/InstallAITools/vLLM/vllmintelgaudi.rst

             requests:
               storage: <storage-size>

     c.
-Add the necessary details such as name, namespace, and storage size for the DeepSpeed MPIJobs.
-Use the same configurations as provided in the ``<name>.yml`` file.
+Add the necessary details such as name, namespace, and storage size for the vLLM deployment.
+Use the same configurations as provided in the ``<vLLM_configuration_filename>.yml`` file.
     d.
 Finally, apply the file using the following command: ::

         kubectl apply -f <PVC_filename>.yml